🧬

 Is the Hanoverian Scenthound a good family pet?

-They have a short coat that sheds moderately, requiring weekly brushing.
+They have a short, dense coat that sheds moderately, requiring regular brushing to remove loose hair.

 Can they live in an apartment?

-It is not recommended; they thrive in environments with access to large outdoor spaces.
+It is not recommended; they are working dogs that thrive in environments with access to outdoor space and regular tracking opportunities.

 View Official FCI Standard